philemonnwanne/altschool-cloud-exercises/Exam/readme.md

 > We will use an ansible playbook for the deployment

 To avoid my project being totally dependent on `ansible` I made a few modifications of my own

+Also to avoid exposure of data and private info, I have